ElijahMcKay/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+document object model, it is the structure and the way a document is accessed/manipulated

 2. What is an event?

+An event is an interactive action that happens on a webpage.

 3. What is an event listener?

+It is basically using a callback function to make something happen when an event happens on a certain part of a webpage.

 4. Why would we convert a NodeList into an Array?

+to gain access to the methods that are not available to only NodeLists.
+NodeList has a few useful methods, but not as many as true arrays

 5. What is a component?

+a component is a completely dynamic chunk of code that allows it to be reused on multiple different websites/projects

 ### Git Set up